 Nuts and Seeds

-Examples: Chestnut, hazelnut, cashew, pistachio, peanut, pine nut, macadamia, pecan, sunflower, flaxseed, pumpkin seed, sesame seeds, and poppy seed.
+Examples: Chestnut, hazelnut, cashew, pistachio, peanut, pine nut, macadamia, pecan, sunflower, flaxseed, pumpkin seed, sesame seeds

 WasaBees' Comments: Nuts and seeds are great!
 We often complain we don't eat enough of them!
 They are rich in protein as well as many other minerals.
 However there are things to consider when consuming and purchasing nuts.
 Nuts are high in various oils and fats, some are good and some are bad.
 When Jie Jie buy nuts, she almost never buy anything with peanuts in it.
 The main reason is because, in our culture they are considered to be very fatty and high in calories, and can make people grow acne easily.
 However another reason to consume less peanuts is because they are a common allergen.